erf/csv_localizations/README.md

   csv_localizations:
 ```

-### Add CSV asset file
+### Add a single CSV asset file

-Add a CSV file as an asset and describe it in your `pubspec.yaml`
+Add a single CSV file as an asset and describe it in your `pubspec.yaml`

 ```yaml
 flutter: